 Sleepwalking is a disorder that occurs more commonly during childhood but can be experienced by adults who take Ambien or other sedative-hypnotic drugs such as Lunesta or Sonata.

-It occurs when you go from a deep sleep to a lighter stage or even wakefulness but not being fully aware of your surroundings, environment or activities.
+It occurs when you go from deep sleep to a lighter stage or even wakefulness but not being fully aware of your surroundings, environment, or activities.
 You often have no memory of any activity you engaged in and you are not responsive while so engaged.